Years of experience

 We Can Talk About Responsibility.
 But We Prefer to Take it.

 Digitization determines our lives: everything is getting faster, smarter and growing in digital spheres.
-A change we not only welcome, but actively promote, while always keeping an eye on what matters most:
+A change we not only welcome, but actively promote, while always keeping an eye on what matters most: people and nature.

 That is why we merge sustainability, innovation and sociality.
 We?
 We are an international, multicultural team which not only thinks progressively, but can also express that in 16 different languages.
 We are rooted in Bad Nauheim (in Hesse) – but at home all over the world.
 We think that anyone who wants to celebrate practical success should not have to rely on gray theory, but have an opportunity shape the present and future.
 In our case digitally.
 We are the symbolic interface between the analog and the digital world and make information accessible to the masses.

 The main focus is not only on being efficient, but also on acting economically.
 For example, the energy consumption of our devices is inherently low, so that we make an active contribution to environmental protection.
 But that’s not all.
 We also put great emphasis on sustainable production.
 Specifically, this means manufacturing and production directly at our site in Bad Nauheim – and working with regional partners so that in the end our devices not only meet the highest standards, but are also durable and sustainable.
 An advantage for the environment, but of course for you too – because your scanner will last.
 But we don’t just give our best in the area of environment and usability – we also achieve great things in our immediate surroundings.
 Analog, and not digital – by getting involved in regional projects and associations.

 WHAT DEFINES US

 9 out of 10 of the biggest libraries worldwide use book2net scanners.